What: hiking in Slovakia and a bit of the Czech Republic

 An Unexpected Change in Plans

-We spent a great deal of time mapping the route and researching resupply options, and we arrived in Slovakia prepared for the trip.
+We spent a great deal of time mapping the route and researching resupply options, and we arrived in Slovakia well prepared for the trip.
 After a week of walking, we acknowledged to each other that this trip just was not suiting us.
 Our dissatisfaction was the sum of a lot of relatively minor issues.

 We found the cultural landscape to be uninteresting.
 The agricultural fields were pleasing, but not novel.
 The small towns were generally tidy, but very dull architecturally.
 We found nothing that caught us by surprise, such as the artistic man-hole covers that delighted us every day in Japan.
-The few older buildings we passed were also underwhelming.
-We have spent enough time walking in Europe that another old castle or fort or church is no longer fascinating.
-The food was adequate but not notable.
+The few older buildings we passed were underwhelming.
+We have spent enough time walking in Europe that another typical old castle or fort or church is no longer fascinating.
+The food was adequate but not memorable.

 Finally, we found the people to be generally very reserved.
 To be clear, nobody was ever deliberately rude, hostile, mean or otherwise unpleasant.
 We met some cheerful and friendly folks.
 However, most people were very uninterested in engaging with us in any way.
-We understand that there is a significant language barrier, but we had the same problem in Turkey and Japan and never felt the lack of an ability to connect with the locals as we did in Slovakia.
+We understand that there is a significant language barrier, but we had the same barrier in Turkey and Japan and never felt the lack of an ability to connect with the locals as we did in Slovakia.
 This was probably the most important factor in our decision to abandon the trip.

 Notes for Potential Hikers